Nexmo/nexmo-developer/_tutorials/en/client-sdk/android-shared/generate-jwt-alice.md

 nexmo jwt:generate sub=Alice exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{}}}'
 ```

-The above command set the expiry of the JWT to one day from now, which is the maximum.
+The above command sets the expiry of the JWT to one day from now, which is the maximum.

 Make a note of the JWT you generated for the user.